 - Receive an adequate level of supervision and review of their work practices.

 All fixed-term contracted staff and voluntary staff will:

-- Be sent a copy of the Child Protection Policy to read and sign prior to their employment with CCMC;
+- Be sent a copy of CCMC’s Child Safeguarding and Child Protection Policy documents to read and sign prior to their employment with CCMC;

-- Be familiar with this Child Protection Policy and be given training as outlined in Section 2 under Best Practice;
+- Be familiar with CCMC’s Child Safeguarding and Child Protection Policy documents and be given training as outlined in Section 2 under Best Practice;

 - Be subject to the recruitment procedures as outlined in Section 6.